xianggebenben/dlADMM/README.md

 python main.py

 ## Data

-Two benchmark datasets MNIST and Fashion-MNIST are included in this package.
+For the MLP model, two benchmark datasets MNIST and Fashion-MNIST are included in this package.

+For the GCN model, five benchmark datasets Cora, PubMed, Citeseer, Coauthor-CS and Coauthor-Physics are included in this package.

 ## Cite